 So now you are in Barcelona, taking a course as you learn Spanish abroad.
 You practice as much as you can outside the classroom, but you want to go an extra mile to learn Spanish.

 Or perhaps you have yet to arrive in a foreign country, and you want to get a jump start.
 We have a great idea for you!
-It’s not a method to learn while you sleep (I wish); but it’s learning while pretty much doing nothing more than relaxing: watching a movie in Spanish!
+It’s not a method to learn while you sleep (I wish); but it’s learning while pretty much-doing nothing more than relaxing: watching a movie in Spanish!

-Why learn Spanish with movies?
+Why learn Spanish from movies?

 There are a thousand reasons why watching a movie is a good idea to improve your Spanish.
 First, it’s super nice and it does not require a lot of energy.
 If you are completely exhausted after a day at school and doing all this homework, it is an activity that does not require much effort, and you can feel the benefits rather quickly.

 The movies show you the language in their context, which are conversations.
 It’s different from books or media, in movies, everything is oral and that’s what you’ll miss most during your studies at school.
 It is an excellent complement to learn common Spanish words and to hear all the different accents.
 The movies present situations of everyday life (most of the time) and will help you to improve the usual small talks (at the market, at the bus stop, in a bar …).
-And on top of that, you can also invite your new Spanish and South-American friends to watch the movie with you, or show people you meet that you know a little about their culture.
+And on top of that, you can also invite your new Spanish and South-American friends to watch the movie with you or show people you meet that you know a little about their culture.

-How do I learn Spanish with movies?
+How do I learn Spanish from movies?

 You can watch a movie you’ve already seen dubbed in English or with English subtitles, but this time with Spanish subtitles, or even without subtitles at all depending on your level.
 You will be exposed to the language, to the accents, to the prosody of Spanish, and this is one of the best ways to learn.
 If you are tired, you can put the subtitles in English.
 Do not feel guilty, you do what you can and you should always feel like it’s a fun activity.

-Very important as well: Watch a movie that sounds great and do not force yourself to watch something if the plot does not interest you.
+Very important as well: Watch a movie that sounds great and does not force yourself to watch something if the plot does not interest you.
 Learn Spanish abroad and at home should be fun and exciting!

 We have prepared a great list of movies for you to learn, we bet there is one there that will catch your attention.